 At Professor Farmer's retirement, Larry Wenger became the new library director.
 He came to Virginia in 1976 after spending two years at the Harvard Law School Library and seven years at the State University of New York at Buffalo.
 Professor Wenger was the first of Virginia's law library directors to hold both an M.L.S. and a J.D.
 For twenty-six years he built collections, focusing of foreign, international and maritime law.
 His global search for unique titles greatly enhanced the library's rare book and manuscript collections.
 He directed the library during its transition to the electronic era, bringing in Lexis and Westlaw and creating its first online library catalog.
 At the same time, he developed the library's professional staff, adding librarians who specialized in media, government documents, foreign law, and rare books.
 It was his well-articulated vision that inspired the 1998 renovation of the Law School Library to its current form.
 Leaving a legacy of excellence in all that he did, Professor Wenger retired from his position of Library Director in 2002.

 Opening doors to both the future and the past

-Since 2002, Taylor Fitchett has been the director of the University of Virginia Law Library.
+Taylor Fitchett served as director of the University of Virginia Law Library from 2000 to 2018.
 Prior to coming to Virginia she was the director of the law library at the University of Cincinnati's College of Law.
-She holds an M.L.S. from the University of Alabama, where she also served as director of the law library.
-At Virginia she is focused on optimizing library systems for a digital information society and developing the library's research team to serve the changing landscape of law and legal scholarship.
-The law library holds numerous unique collections of historical value, and Ms. Fitchett is leading efforts to preserve these works in electronic format so that they will be readily accessible to future generations of scholars.
+Ms. Fitchett earned an M.L.S. from the University of Alabama, where she also served as director of the law library.
+At Virginia, she focused on optimizing library systems for a digital information society and developing the library's research team to serve the changing landscape of law and legal scholarship.
+As director, Ms. Fitchett also led efforts to preserve in electronic format the law library's numerous unique collections of historical value, so that they will be readily accessible to future generations of scholars.